CommunityToolkit/Aspire/docs/faq.md

 ## Finding Community Toolkit Integrations

-Integrations from the .NET Aspire Community Toolkit will appear in the "Add Aspire Integration" dialog in Visual Studio under the namespace `CommunityToolkit.Aspire.*`.
+Integrations from the .NET Aspire Community Toolkit will appear in the "Add Aspire Integration" dialog in Visual Studio under the namespace `Aspire.CommunityToolkit.*`.